Make a Vision Statement of Wellness for Depression and/or Anxiety

 I work with individuals and couples.

 In Individual Counseling, we will work together so you can be happier with yourself, about your life and in your relationships.
+I’ll help you be an ally to yourself.
+When we care about ourselves, we make choices that are good for our well-being.

 In Couple Counseling, we will collaboratively work on strengthening your connection.
 Frequent issues addressed in couple counseling include communication, stress and tension, anger management, substance abuse, parenting, infidelity, and trust.